 Yes, running too much is a real and serious thing.
 If you don’t believe me, check out my post about identifying the signs and symptoms of overtraining.
 When you run too much, you don’t allow your body time to repair and prepare for the next workout.
 Although it seems counterintuitive, it’s actually during your rest days that your body is doing the work necessary to build muscle, strength, and endurance.
 So, if you’re skipping rest days, you’re liking skipping progress towards your running goals.

 At least one day a week, take a rest.
 Really.
 Rest doesn’t necessarily mean you need to sit on your couch all day, but it does mean that you shouldn’t push your body to the limits.
 As Anthony says in his rules, whatever you do on your rest days shouldn’t get in the way of the next day’s workout.
 So, if your yoga class was so intense that you’re sore the next day, it doesn’t count as rest.
 If you don’t believe me, take a few days off and then go out for a regular run.
 I’d be surprised if you didn’t find it easier to maintain a faster pace after a few days of rest.

-Rest days aside, when you’re working out, it’s important you switch it up.
+Rest days aside, when you’re working out, it’s important to switch it up.
 When you love running, it’s hard to put aside days for cross training.
 Believe me, I’d rather spend every day on the road than even one day in the gym.
 But, it’s important.
-Failing to cross train and focus on working your muscles in different ways can lead to overuse and injury.
-If you don’t have a gym, check out your nearest 24 hour fitness.
-Using the coupon below, you can…
+Failing to cross train and focus on working your muscles in various ways can lead to overuse and injury.

 You're Running Too Hard